Zendesk ticketing process: A complete overview

 Reporting and analytics

-Common limitations in the standard Zendesk ticketing process
+Tailoring the Zendesk ticketing process for your needs

-How to improve your Zendesk ticketing process with an AI integration
+How to enhance your Zendesk ticketing process with an AI integration

-So what's the solution?
-You don't have to burn it all down and switch to a new platform.
-Instead, you can add a smart AI layer on top of the Zendesk you already use.
+You don’t need to change your core platform to benefit from the latest AI advancements.
+Instead, you can add a complementary AI layer on top of the Zendesk setup you already trust.

 A screenshot showing the eesel AI copilot drafting a reply within the Zendesk ticketing process, demonstrating a quick setup.::